Valley Nordkapp

 Sue Ellcome's Greenland Kayak is worth looking at to get an idea of how these craft were originally constructed.

-How a fiberglass boat is built - fascinating article from Canoe & Kayak UK magazine looking at how Valley build boats today.
+How a fiberglass boat is built - interesting article from Kayarchy.co.uk on how these boats are built.

 Duncan Winning kindly provided an article on the history of the Greenland kayak, incorporating the "family tree" of some 43 different craft.
 There is also a very detailed history of the Greenland Kayak's importance to UK sea kayaking entitled "It's Inuit int.it?".
-In July of 2004 Duncan went to Greenland on a four-week project titled “The Inuit Origins of Modern Recreational Sea Kayaks” - read the article about this trip in Sea Kayaker magazine.
+In July of 2004 Duncan went to Greenland on a four-week project titled “The Inuit Origins of Modern Recreational Sea Kayaks”.

 BCU (1991) - Canoeing Handbook - The Tickle Group